3vmartinet/fluf/README.md

 ### Helpers

 #### `FutureHolder` :
-- Container for `Future`-s with ability to dispose them all on demand.
+- Container for `Future`-s with ability to dispose them all on demand

 #### `WidgetBuilderFactory`:
 - `buildLoadingState`